Lickability/swift-best-practices/SwiftUIBestPractices.md

 # Initializing SwiftUI Views
 ### A synthesized initializer
 In the example below we use a synthesized initializer to create our view.
-We pass our binding with in our initializer to clean up our property call sites.
+We pass our binding to our initializer to clean up our property call sites.

 ```swift
 struct SettingsView: View {